Tempo: Compiled Dynamic Deep Learning with Symbolic Dependence Graphs: Scheduling SDGs with the Polyhedral Model

-Scheduling in a polyhedral model finds a \emph{schedule function}~$\theta$ that maps each point of the domain of tensors to an \emph{execution time} in a larger space~$\mathbb{Z}^{s}$, $s > n$, and where the lexicographic order determines what operation executes first.
-A valid schedule must respect all dependencies, \ie $\forall \phi_{x \rightarrow y}. \forall p_x \in \Omega_x . \theta(\phi_{x \rightarrow y}(p_x)) \prec \theta(p_x)$, where $\prec$ is the lexicographic smaller-than comparison.
-Finding schedules thus involves solving a complex integer linear program~(ILP)~\cite{verdoolaege2010isl}, which is constrained by the dependencies in the computation.
+Scheduling in a polyhedral model finds a \emph{schedule function}~$\theta$ that maps each $n$-dimensional timestep of an operation to an \emph{execution time} in~$\mathbb{Z}^{s}$, $s \geq n$, and where the lexicographic order\footnote{Lexicographic order compares tuples left to right: $(1,2) \prec (1,5) \prec (2,1)$.} ($\prec$) determines what operation executes first.
+A \emph{valid} schedule must respect all dependencies, \ie for $y[t]\!=\!f(x[\phi(t)])$ then $\forall t \in \Omega(y) . \theta(x[\phi(t)]) \prec \theta(y[t])$.
+Finding a schedule function requires solving an integer linear program~(ILP)~\cite{verdoolaege2010isl}, with an ILP objective which minimizes the sum of \emph{dependence distances} $\theta(y[t]) - \theta(x[\phi(t)])$ constrained by a set of \emph{validity constraints} derived from program dependencies.
+This yields schedules with low makespan.

-PDGs are not arbitrary unconstrained programs.
-Extracted from RTs, PDGs already represent tensor domains, dependencies and conditions explicitly using symbolic expressions.
-Thus, \sys{} can directly create domain and dependence polyhedra from the PDG, allowing us to leverage the polyhedral model for whole-program scheduling.
-Furthermore, because we have fused large dataflow regions, the number of operations is reduced, making the ILP more tractable even for large programs.

-The challenge is in translation.
-Polyhedral schedulers require polyhedra to be expressed using Presburger formulas~\cite{haase2018survival}, which are similar to our symbolic expressions~(see~\S\ref{sec:rts}), but do not support range { $:$}, modulo $\%$, $\text{max}$ or $\text{min}$ operators.
-Instead, presburger formulas use quantifiers ($\forall$, $\exists$), which still enable us to express the full complement of symbolic expressions.
-For example, a slice $[a:b]$ can be expressed as $\forall x \in \mathbb{Z} . a \leq x < b$.

-\sys additionally produces a set of \emph{proximity constraints} which, for example, consider only the upper bound of slice expressions and ignore constant arguments in min/max expressions.
-These constraints guide the scheduler towards efficient schedules with more parallelism and reuse of recently computed tensors, resident at higher levels of the GPU memory hierarchy. \sys thus solves the ILP and stores the resulting schedule function~$\theta$ for scheduling memory management operations, as discussed next.